openlookeng/hetu-core/hetu-docs/en/functions/array.md

 **reduce(array(T), initialState S, inputFunction(S,T,S),
 outputFunction(S,R))** -\> R

 Returns a single value reduced from `array`. `inputFunction` will be invoked for each element in `array` in order.
-In addition to take the element, `inputFunction` takes the current state, initially `initialState`, and returns the new state. `outputFunction` will be invoked to turn the final state into the result value.
+In addition to taking the element, `inputFunction` takes the current state, initially `initialState`, and returns the new state. `outputFunction` will be invoked to turn the final state into the result value.
 It may be the identity function (`i -> i`). :

     SELECT reduce(ARRAY [], 0, (s, x) -> s + x, s -> s); -- 0
     SELECT reduce(ARRAY [5, 20, 50], 0, (s, x) -> s + x, s -> s); -- 75